AWLQ Volunteer FAQ

 - Love of animals and an understanding of the purpose of the organisation.

+Position descriptions are available online and provide a full list of the responsibilities of, and requirements and capabilities necessary for volunteering with AWLQ.
 We supply training and instructions for each position.
 Many positions are entry-level which the majority of new volunteers will start in.
 Other positions are more advanced roles.
 For our advanced volunteer positions, we require a strong background from the entry-level as a prerequisite for stepping up into these roles.

 As a volunteer you can gain important transferable skills in animal handling, team work, fundraising, campaigning, management, data entry, administration, customer service and many more.